voxeet/comms-sdk-dotnet/docs/documentation/unity/getting-started/initialization.md

     <img style="padding:25px 0" src="~/images/samples/demo/get-token-initialize.png" width="450px">
 </div>

-Once this is all done, close the visual script editing window and run the app.
+Once this is all done, run the app.
 If everything works, you should be able to hear the audio coming from the Dolby.io service that confirms you have properly configured the development environment with the Unity plugin installed and ready to go.

-### Apple Silicon
-If you are using Unity from an Apple Silicon Mac (e.g., M1), please be aware that currently the SDK is only distributed as x64 binary for Mac.
-You need to configure the Unity project under `File` > `Build Settings` and select `Intel 64bits` to make it work.